UddhavKhetan/MindStep/README.md

 ---

-## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Acknowledgments
-* Developed as part of a Course-Based Design Project / Thesis Research.
+* Developed as part of a Course-Based Design Project.
 ```